 The Jersey was developed on the Island of Jersey in the English Channel to produce milk on forage.
 It was one of the smaller breeds in Europe but has been bred up in size in the U.S. When treated with respect and kindness, they are gentle, docile animals.
 When treated otherwise, they can become vicious, particularly the bulls.
 They rank high as grazers, productivity of calves and for long and productive lives.
 Because of their smaller size, they need fewer nutrients than do larger cows and therefore can secure their requirements from a smaller area.
 They are inherently active and among the earliest of all breeds, including beef animals, to reach puberty.

-The butterfat in it varies from 3.3 to 8.4%, with an average of about 5.3% compared to 2.6 to 6.0 percent, with an average of about 3.5% for Holsteins.
-The total solids content averages about 15% and butterfat constitutes 35-36% of the total solids, compared to about 28% in the Holstein.
+The butterfat in it varies from 3.3 to 8.4 percent, with an average of about 5.3 percent compared to 2.6 to 6.0 percent, with an average of about 3.5 percent for Holsteins.
+The total solids content averages about 15 percent and butterfat constitutes 35-36 percent of the total solids, compared to about 28 percent in the Holstein.
 Their buttermilk is high in carotene, which gives the cream yellow color.
-The fat globules are the largest of any dairy bred, averaging 25% greater in diameter than those of the Holstein.
+The fat globules are the largest of any dairy bred, averaging 25 percent greater in diameter than those of the Holstein.
 Because of the large globules, the cream rises faster and churns more rapidly than does cream from other breeds.
 Due to the globules rising rapidly, and thus not incorporating as well into setting curds, Jersey cow milk production is not as suitable for cheese as some of the other dairy cattle breeds.

 A most revealing table is included in Animal Agriculture: The Biology of Domestic Animals and Their Use by Man by Cole and Ronning, 1975, title “Comparative ratings on economic traits of 29 breeds of cattle now available to North American producers.”
 It included most dairy, dual-purpose and beef cattle breeds.
 On 11 cow, calf, carcass and bull traits considered, the Jersey cow received the top score in six categories: cow age at puberty, conception rate, milking ability, carcass tenderness, bull fertility cut ability and carcass marbling.
 When all three carcass traits were considered, it was tied for best with the Guernsey; however, the Guernsey did not do as well in other categories as the Jersey.